 As mentioned above, just because you think of a ULT as being “Minus80” certainly does NOT mean that your samples need to be kept that cold!

-Biogen keeps most of its samples at -70C, and the University of Colorado had over 50% of its ULTs on campus at this setpoint!
+Biogen keeps most of its samples at -70°C, and the University of Colorado has over 50% of its ULTs on campus at this setpoint!
 Currently multiple academic groups are conducting long term studies on the viability of various reagents stored at -70C - stay tuned for details.

 UPGRADE YOUR FREEZER